tolga-sen/soccerprediction/README.md

 # soccerprediction
-scrapping and modelling the sport data
+Scrapping and modelling the sport data